Starting salary: $33.61 hourly ($69,908.80 annually)

 - Personal conduct above reproach

 Entry Level Testing

 An APD Police Officer is a professional and highly sought after position.
 Applicants should consider every step in the process as part of a professional job interview.
 Appearance and conduct during the process should exude professionalism.
 Applicants with unprofessional attire, such as jeans, shorts, t-shirts, or tennis shoes, may be turned away from testing or disqualified.
 This does not apply to the physical ability testing; appropriate workout clothing is required for this test.

 If during any portion of the application, entry level testing or background process it is discovered that the applicant falsified any material fact, or intentionally omitted or modified material facts, the applicant will not be eligible to re-apply or be considered for any position with the Anchorage Police Department.

-Sit-ups: This test measures muscular endurance of the abdominal musculature and will count the number of correct sit-ups completed in a one-minute duration.
-Applicants must complete 27 sit-ups in one (1) minute to pass.
+Push-ups: This test measures muscular endurance of the upper body and will count the number of correct push-ups completed.
+Applicants must complete 15 push-ups to pass.

 300 Meter Run: This test measures anaerobic power and will measure the time required to sprint 300 meters.
 Applicants must complete the course in 65.2 seconds to pass.